kcmerrill/alfred/README.md

 * Tasks can call other tasks depending on success/failure
 * Alfred uses go templates so you can inject variables making tasks reusable
 * Common tasks can be invoked inside using alfred
-* Common tasks will be stored in this repository for shared use(git, docker, mail, slack, etc ...) (coming soon)
+* Common tasks will be stored in this repository for shared use(git, docker, mail, slack, etc ...)
+(Available ... more coming soon)
 * Optional private/public repositories so you can share private tasks with coworkers (coming soon)
 * Start alfred as a webserver to start tasks remotely
 * No need to be in the same directory when running alfred if it's local, as long as it's in a parent directory
 * Fire off multiple tasks at once (coming soon)
-* Plugin-able via `kcmerrill/packs.go` so if I don't have a module you need/want, you can make it yourself (coming soon)

 ## Why